Maternal and Newborn Health

 Even if a mother gets to a hospital in time, there is no guarantee that her life is safe.
 The third delay happens when the right medical facilities, trained professionals, medicines and other critical inputs like blood are not available.
 The facilities available, the expertise level of health care workers and quality of care differs widely depending on the hospital that a woman travels to.
 For example, according to the National Family Health Survey II, less than 30 % community health centers had an obstetrician available; less than 10 % had an anesthetist.
 All these factors lead to critical delays when transferring a patient to another hospital to get the right treatment.

 Reduction of the first and second delays involves increasing “Birth Preparedness and Complication Readiness” by planning interventions at the community level including raising awareness of danger signs and improving access to information, communication and transportation.
+Providing critical healthcare information creates awareness regarding the need for regular care, risk factors and complications, and develops agency to demand healthcare.
 The best and most cost-effective strategy for reducing third delay and also maternal mortality is to provide Emergency Obstetric Care (EmOC) services within the reach of all pregnant women.